Building SIP Raised Beds:

 I can't keep silent any longer!
 After years of testing, I'm ready to share the most important elements that every self-watering wicking bed needs to have in it.
 I've grown tired of incomplete or even faulty tutorials.
 So let's set things straight and get you on your way to building your own custom SIP raised bed!

 NOTE: This material applies to the type of wicking beds that use some sort of aeration screen, such as drain pipes.
 But it does not apply to raised beds that use an entirely gravel sub-base or beds that are constructed with AquaBlox & sand.
+What are my thoughts on gravel?
+Click Here.

 You have a lot of flexibility in the scale of your design.
 But there are certain key factors to consider as well.